edualm/covid19-eu-apple-wallet/README.md

 The pass source is published under a MIT license.

-The syringe image is part of Samsung's emojis.
+The syringe image is part of Apple's emojis.

 The SNS logo is property of `Governo da República Portuguesa - Ministério da Saúde`.